Kawasaki MULE: History

 The MULE 2500 series was introduced in 1992 and featured a new 617 cc V-twin engine with a fan cooled CVT.
-The 2500 series also featured four wheel manual adjusting ware out fast hydraulic brakes and introduced a high mounted air intake system for the engine and transmission that drew air through the rear cab frame tubes.
+The 2500 series also featured four wheel self-adjusting hydraulic brakes and introduced a high mounted air intake system for the engine and transmission that drew air through the rear cab frame tubes.
 The two-seat compact model 550 followed in 1996 and a turf version of that model, known as the 520, followed in 1999.
 The first diesel MULE with a 953 cc three-cylinder engine was introduced in 1999 as part of the 2500 series.